 Timezones and locales in Airtable

-Dates stored in Airtable are in Greenwich Mean Time (GMT).
+Airtable stores dates in Greenwich Mean Time (GMT).
 However, how they can be displayed in your collaborator's local time or the same time zone for all collaborators.

 • Setting a timezone in the date field configuration menu - You can choose a specific timezone for a date field by toggling the option to "Use the same time zone for all collaborators" in the field configuration menu.
 You will then be able to choose your desired timezone from a drop-down list.
 GMT/UTC will be chosen by default.